COVID-19: Delhi could be heading towards attaining 'herd immunity', indicates latest sero-survey | Health

-The outcome of the fifth round of sero-prevalence survey in the national capital has indicated that Delhi population could be heading towards attaining herd immunity against coronavirus infection, sources said on Monday.
+The fifth sero-prevalence survey in the national capital has found that 50 to 60 per cent of the sampled population in one of 11 districts has developed antibodies against COVID-19, an indication that Delhi's population could be heading towards herd immunity, official sources said on Monday.

-The survey has found that in one district, 50-60 per cent of the sampled population has developed antibodies to COVID-19, they said.
+If extrapolated for the entire city, the survey would suggest that more than one crore Delhi residents, about half its population, were infected at one point and developed antibodies.
+The official count of infections is 6.34 lakh.

-For the survey, which ended a few days ago, samples of over 25,000 people from various districts across the city were collected, the sources said.
+Samples of over 25,000 people from various districts across the city were collected for the survey, which ended a few days ago, the sources said.

+The city's population is over two crore, spread across 11 districts.
+Delhi could possibly be among the first few cities in the country whose large segment of population might be on road to attaining herd immunity.

-''In one district, the sero-prevalence rate is between 50-60 per cent, indicating a large number of people have developed antibodies, so we can say the city is moving towards attaining herd immunity,'' a source said without disclosing the name of the district.
+''In one district, the sero-prevalence rate is between 50 and 60 per cent, indicating a large number of people have developed antibodies, so we can say the city is moving towards attaining herd immunity,'' a source said without disclosing the name of the district.

 Experts say herd immunity is said to have been developed in a population segment if 50-60 per cent of those are found to have the presence of antibodies in a sero-prevalence survey.

-Herd immunity implies that in any set of people in a community, after becoming affected by the virus, a lot many of them become immune to it, on account of antibodies developed in response to it.
+Herd immunity implies that in any set of people in a community, after getting infected by the virus, a lot many of them become immune to it, on account of antibodies developed in response to it.
 And, hence, such people become a protective layer between the infected person and unaffected people, thereby breaking the chain of viral transmission.

 This is the fifth such exercise that was conducted here, but the Delhi government has not given any official version on it.